Dischord Records

 Dischord Records is a Washington, D.C.–based independent record label specializing in punk rock.
 The label is co-owned by Ian MacKaye and Jeff Nelson, who founded Dischord in 1980 to release Minor Disturbance by their band the Teen Idles.
 With other independent American labels such as Twin/Tone, Touch and Go Records, and SST Records, Dischord helped to spearhead the nationwide network of underground bands that formed the 1980s indie rock scene.
 These labels presided over the shift from the hardcore punk that then dominated the American underground scene to the more diverse styles of alternative rock that were emerging.

 The label is most notable for employing the do it yourself ethic, producing all of its albums and selling them at discount prices without finance from major distributors.
-Dischord continues to release records by bands from Washington D.C., and to document and support the Washington D.C. music scene.
+By 2008, Dischord was still releasing records by bands from Washington D.C., and document and support the Washington D.C. music scene.
 As of October 2016, the label employs four people.

-Dischord was a local label in the early days of hardcore, and is one of the more famous independent labels, along with the likes of Alternative Tentacles, Epitaph Records, SST Records, and Touch and Go Records.
+Dischord was a local label in the early days of hardcore.

 The logo of the label was created by Nelson, who has an associate degree in advertising design.